woonghan172/Parallel_Computing_Final_Project_25F/README.md

 # N-Body Simulation: Performance and Parallelization Study

-This project implements and evaluates multiple CPU and GPU versions of an N-body simulation.
+This project implements and evaluates multiple versions of an N-body simulation.
 We explore various parallelization and optimization strategies to analyze their correctness, performance, and trade-offs on modern GPU architectures.

 **Group Members:**
 - Po-Tsun Yu